 Then, in 1985, a Dallas businessman named David Cook decided to take the concept wide.
 Mom-and-pop video stores were starting to add locations and develop into local and regional “chains,” but Cook’s eyes were bigger, and Blockbuster was born.
 Wayne Huizenga executed its national rollout: it quickly added videogames, swallowed up smaller companies and opened new stores aggressively, aided by a virtuous circle in which floods of new customers were entering the movie-rental market every week.
 Less than ten years after its founding, the now-ubiquitous Blockbuster was big enough to seriously propose a merger with Viacom.

-Those late fees inspired a Blockbuster customer named Reed Hastings to think of a new business model, and what he came up with was Netflix, which opened in 1997, concentrating on the new DVD format.
+Those late fees inspired a Blockbuster customer named Reed Hastings to imagine a better way of doing bidness.
+What he came up with was Netflix, which launched in 1997 and concentrated on the new DVD format.
 There was no store; you ordered your movies via the Internet and got them through the mail.
 And – here’s the master stroke – you paid a monthly fee to have a certain number of disks at your house for as long as you wanted.
 The company got a reliable stream of revenue without having to charge late fees!
 Netflix subsisted on mail-order while it quietly broadened its “streaming” capability, and lately has even moved into original programming, the very thing which has kept HBO afloat all these years.
 Fun fact: in 2000, Netflix offered itself to Blockbuster for $50 million, and was turned down.